castral02/frag_af/variation_1/README.md

 ## mpDockQ/ipTM

-In this code, we decided to use two different metrics that are popular to explore [ipTM](https://academic.oup.com/bioinformatics/article/26/7/889/213219?login=true) and [mpDockQ](https://www.nature.com/articles/s41467-022-33729-4).
+The other half of this variation is exploring two popular metrics: interface predicted templating modelling ([ipTM](https://academic.oup.com/bioinformatics/article/26/7/889/213219?login=true)) and [mpDockQ](https://www.nature.com/articles/s41467-022-33729-4).

+Thresholds were determine from

 ### Dependencies to download
 ```bash